icerpc/icerpc-docs/content/protobuf/language-mapping/service.md

 ```

 The `invoker` parameter represents your [invocation pipeline](/icerpc/invocation/invocation-pipeline), the
-`serviceAddress` an `serviceAddressUri` parameters corresponds to the
+`serviceAddress` or `serviceAddressUri` parameter corresponds to the
 [address](/icerpc/invocation/service-address) of the remote service, and the `encodeOptions` parameter allows
 you to customize the encoding of your Protobuf messages.
 See [ProtobufEncodeOptions] for details.